equintanilla20/CS3354_HW/Notes.md

   - Race conditions
   - `Thread th1 = new Thread();`
   - `sleep()` is very useful in threads.
-    - Can sleep an ifninite time.
+    - Can sleep an infinite time.
   - Always run `Thread.sleep()` in try and catch block
     - Thread can be interrupted.
     - May not always sleep x amount of seconds